zeynepa9/-weather-app/README.md

 ## Deployment

-Visit the deployed TODO List app at [https://zeynepa9.github.io/weather-app/](https://zeynepa9.github.io/weather-app/) to see the project live.
+Visit the deployed app at [https://zeynepa9.github.io/weather-app/](https://zeynepa9.github.io/weather-app/) to see the project live.

 ## Introduction